 \section{Masked Capsule Autoencoders}

 To create the MCAE we must first define how Capsule Networks can have their feature maps masked.
-In CNNs this is a difficult task that is usually achieved by setting areas of the feature map to 0, but this does not mask in the same way as the masked autoencoder \cite{he2021masked} as 0 masking has been shown to change the distribution of pixels in the image \cite{balasubramanian2023improved} and thus effecting results.
-As such, in the following section, we will discuss the changes we have made to allow for correct masking within our MCAE.
+In CNNs, this task is challenging and is typically achieved by setting specific regions of the feature map to zero.
+However, this method differs from the masked autoencoder \citep{he2021masked}.
+Zero masking has been demonstrated to alter the distribution of pixels in an image \citep{balasubramanian2023improved}, which in turn affects the performance.
+Therefore, in the subsequent section, we will discuss the modifications we have implemented to enable accurate masking within our MCAE.